-It is the philosophy of the Houston County Board of Education that homework is an extension of the school curriculum.
+It is the philosophy of the Houston County School District that homework is an extension of the school curriculum.
 It is designed to be a constructive tool in the teaching and learning process; and, as such, can be an effective aid to student learning.
 Students will have a degree of homework on a regular basis for the following reasons: